codehaks/codehaks/README.md

 ### 💫 About Me

-I sit in the rare overlap between three worlds — **mechanical engineering**, **CAD/BIM plugin development**, and **software engineering**.
-I'm a mechanical engineer who became one, so I read the engineering problem first and design the right tool for it.
+I work at the intersection of mechanical engineering, CAD/BIM development, and software engineering.
+With a background in mechanical engineering, I approach software by first understanding the engineering problem, then designing the right tool to solve it.

 - 🏗️ Building custom **AutoCAD**, **SolidWorks**, and **Revit** plugins
 - ☁️ Integrating CAD desktops with **Autodesk Platform Services (APS / Forge)** and **ACC**